Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 • Distances from existing and proposed structures to property lines.

-• The proposed microgeneration system dimensions (ex: solar panels) in relation to any existing and proposed structures.
+• The proposed microgeneration system dimensions (e.g. solar panels) in relation to any existing and proposed structures.

 • The location of the meter socket

-• Drawings of the proposed microgeneration system (ex: solar panels) devices, stamped by the manufacturer's engineer or showing CSA approval.
+• Stamped by the manufacturer's engineer or showing CSA approval.

-Apply for all applicable permits from the City of Edmonton.
-This includes the electrical permit and may include the building permit.
-These permits are required as part of the application process set out by the (AUC).
-Remember, you're responsible for all civil work on your property, including obtaining any required permits, approvals, and underground utility locates.
+Apply for all applicable permits from the City of Edmonton, including the electrical permit (and building permit, as applicable), required as part of the AUC application process.
+Note: You're responsible for all civil work on your property, including obtaining required permits, approvals, and underground utility locates.

-For information on all of the permits necessary for your project, please contact the City of Edmonton's Sustainable Development Department by calling 311 or visiting their website.
+For information on the necessary permits for your project, contact the City of Edmonton's Sustainable Development Department or call 311.

-3. Complete EPCOR's application form & include all necessary documents
+3. Complete EPCOR's application form and include all required documents

-Complete the micro-generation form and email it to distgen@epcor.com.
-The following information must also be included with your application:
+Fill out the micro-generation form and include the following information with your application:

 • A copy of the City of Edmonton electrical permit issued and may include a copy of the building permit issued for site construction.